David McGoldrick: International career

 In 2014, McGoldrick – who is adopted – discovered that he was eligible to play for Ireland after researching his family tree and finding that he had a biological grandfather born in Ireland.
-McGoldrick turned down an approach by Scotland manager Gordon Strachan to play for that country, stating he would prefer to play for Ireland, and Ipswich manager Mick McCarthy encouraged McGoldrick to represent the "Boys In Green".
+McGoldrick turned down an approach by Scotland manager Gordon Strachan to play for that country, stating he would prefer to play for Ireland.
+Ipswich manager Mick McCarthy encouraged McGoldrick to represent the "Boys In Green".
 Ipswich teammates Stephen Hunt and Daryl Murphy backed McGoldrick for an Ireland call-up.
 In August 2014, Ireland manager Martin O'Neill confirmed that McGoldrick was in his plans, subject to paperwork.

-On 10 November 2014, McGoldrick received his first call up to the Irish squad for the games against Scotland and the United States.
+On 10 November 2014, McGoldrick received his first call-up to the Irish squad for the games against Scotland and the United States.
 He made his debut for Ireland in a 4–1 win over the United States on 18 November 2014, providing two assists for Anthony Pilkington and Robbie Brady goals.

 McGoldrick scored his first goal for the Republic of Ireland on 5 September 2019, scoring the equaliser in a 1–1 draw with Switzerland at the Aviva Stadium in Dublin in a UEFA Euro 2020 qualifying match.

-In August 2020, McGoldrick was named as the 2019 FAI Senior International Player of the Year.
+In August 2020, McGoldrick was named the 2019 FAI Senior International Player of the Year.
 He announced his retirement from international football three months later on 4 November, citing a wish to spend more time with his family and to focus more on his club career.

 Style of play

 Personal life

 McGoldrick was a father of four children by 2022.
+His nickname is "Didzy".